opennetworkinglab/aether-5gc/README.md

    - Set the "values_file" parameter:
      - Use "sdcore-5g-values.yaml" for a stateful 5g core.
      - Use "hpa-5g-values.yaml" for a stateless 5g core.
-   - The "custom_ran_subnet" parameter if left empty, core will use the subnet of "data_iface" for UPF.
+   - The "ran_subnet" parameter if left empty, core will use the subnet of "data_iface" for UPF.
 2. Add the hosts to the init file.
 3. Run `make ansible`.
 4. In the running Ansible docker terminal: